 The role of the NEDs and the board is to ensure good corporate governance and then rely on management to provide them with the necessary information to fulfil this role.
 So, at a personal level, we could perhaps sum up the ultimate benefit of the board service we describe above as being insurance against bad things happening in the relationship between boards and management and bad consequences for all concerned as a result.

-For more related articles on investing institutions, use the custom search feature at the top of this page or click here to see recent Blog articles.
+For more related articles on investing institutions, click the tag below or use the search feature at the top of this page.